renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Optional Trait: Cave swimmer

-Some Mudskippers display a remarkable aptitude for keeping their barings through complex maneuvers while swimming—even when they can't see.
+Some Mudskippers display a remarkable aptitude for keeping their barings through complex maneuvers while swimming — even when they can't see.

 - **Effect**:
   - The character gains a +10 bonus to checks to navigate.